vimpunk/cratetorrent/DESIGN.md

 pieces intersect the files.

 More concretely, there are two options:
-- compute what pieces a file intersects with  at the beginning beginning of a torrent, and store it with the file information,
+- compute what pieces a file intersects with  at the beginning of a torrent, and store it with the file information,
 - or compute what files the piece intersects with when starting a piece download, storing it with the in-progress piece.